Personal loan vs gold loan vs overdraft: which Nepali debt is cheapest in 2026

 Personal loan vs gold loan vs overdraft in Nepal 2026: rates, LTV, fees, and tenure compared across commercial banks to find the cheapest debt.

-A reader emailed last month asking whether to take a personal loan, a gold loan, or an overdraft to fund his daughter's medical procedure — needed in three weeks, total cost around रू 6,00,000.
-He had a Bajaj-finance pre-approval at 16% sitting in his inbox, two tola of family gold, and an FD of रू 8,00,000 with two years left.
-All three options technically worked.
-The price difference between them, before he even read the fine print, was around रू 35,000 a year.
+A reader emailed last month asking which to use for his daughter's medical procedure: personal loan, gold loan, or overdraft.
+The procedure was three weeks out, cost about रू 6,00,000.
+In his inbox sat a Bajaj-finance pre-approval at 16%.
+He also had two tola of family gold and an FD of रू 8,00,000 with two years left to run.
+Technically all three options worked.
+Before he had even opened the fine print, the price gap between them was around रू 35,000 a year.

-This post is the side-by-side most comparison websites skip: not just the headline rates, but how interest actually accrues on each product, what fees the brochures bury, and which option fits which borrowing shape.
-The arithmetic is mostly straightforward; the trap is choosing the wrong product for the wrong need.
+What follows is the side-by-side that most comparison websites skip.
+Headline rates, yes, but also how interest actually accrues on each product, which fees the brochures bury, and which option fits which borrowing shape.
+The arithmetic is mostly straightforward.
+The trap is picking the wrong product for the wrong need.

 The three products, defined narrowly